maticnetwork/whitepaper/README.md

 The second approach entails the usage of zk-snarks for verifying state transitions for a sidechain.
 Basically one could operate a [roll-up](https://github.com/barryWhiteHat/roll_up) style chain, which can perform any state transitions, and a zk-proof can be submitted.

-A valid state transition is proven within the snark by opening one or several leaves of the `merkle tree` describing the current state, checking the user’s signatures, doing predefined operations, updating the leaf and finally recalculate the stateRootHash.
+A valid state transition is proven within the snark by opening one or several leaves of the `merkle tree` describing the current state, checking the user’s signatures, doing predefined operations, updating the leaf and finally recalculating the stateRootHash.
 DApp-specific roll-up style chains on the plasma chain can allow developers to have secure, high-throughput DApps without worrying about liveliness, data-availability issues or withdraw issues.
 We can store any information we want in `merkle` leaves of the trees and write the snark logic on how they should be updated, since invalid snark proofs cannot be pushed and so it's inherently secure and simple.
 We are actively researching on this area and trying to come up with a secure and scalable construction.

 The third approach involves a Plasma sidechain implementation that can run EVM-compatible smart contracts - i.e. the Matic Virtual Machine.
 Since the philosophy of the Matic Network heavily revolves around an incentive mechanism of security deposits on the main chain, it can be instructive to think about an efficient way of identifying the data involved in fraud challenges.